cawa-93/vite-electron-builder/README.md

 - ✅ Auto update -- work.
 - ✅ Typechecking in `.ts` and `.vue` files -- work thanks [@vuedx/typecheck](https://github.com/znck/vue-developer-experience/tree/master/packages/typecheck) (🚨 Pre Alpha)
 - ⚠ Linting -- work fine, but need review the configuration files and refactor its.
 It may also intersect somewhat with Typechecking.
+- ✅ Vue.js devtools beta.
 - ⏳ Code signing -- planned.
-- ⏳ Add Vue dev tools -- planned.
 - ⏳ Refactor and simplify the set of npm scripts -- planned.
 - ⏳ Refactor and simplify eslint configs -- planned.